whitejv/SensorX/notes/Design Notes/ONEWIRE_TEMP_MANAGER_DESIGN.md

 This document describes the design approach for the One-Wire Temperature Manager in the SensorX ESP32-C6 system.
 This manager handles DS18B20 temperature sensors connected via a single One-Wire bus, implementing cooperative multitasking to ensure other tasks can execute during long sensor read operations.

+**Implementation**: Uses the official Espressif `onewire_bus` component, which provides hardware-based timing via the RMT peripheral.
+This eliminates the need for bit-banging and provides more reliable operation.

 ## Design Philosophy

 **Cooperative Multitasking**: The One-Wire protocol involves timing-sensitive operations that can take significant time (750ms per sensor typical).
 To prevent blocking other tasks of the same priority, the implementation yields CPU time between sensor reads using FreeRTOS `vTaskDelay()`.

 **Complete Cycle Reading**: All sensors are read within a single 5000ms task cycle.
-Small yield points (10-20ms) between sensors allow other same-priority tasks brief execution windows while completing all reads within the allocated time.
+Small yield points (20ms) between sensors allow other same-priority tasks brief execution windows while completing all reads within the allocated time.

 **Priority Considerations**: Running at `TASK_PRIORITY_BACKGROUND` (1), the lowest priority ensures higher priority tasks (sensor acquisition, MQTT publishing) are never blocked.

+**Hardware-Based Timing**: Uses ESP-IDF's official `onewire_bus` component with RMT peripheral for precise, hardware-assisted timing.
+No CPU load during protocol operations.

 ## Hardware Overview